 - Number of recent credit inquiries

-Many business owners are a bit surprised when they first see their business credit score because the range is calculated from 0 to 100 points, instead of the 0 to 999 point scale used for personal credit.
-The exact interpretation of the score depends on the credit agency.
-For example, Experian marks scores over 80 as low risk and under 25 as high risks.
+Many business owners are a bit surprised when they first see their business credit score because the range is calculated from 0 to 100 points, instead of the 300 to 850 point scale used for personal credit.
+The exact interpretation of the score depends on the credit bureau.
+Dunn & Bradstreet, for example, marks scores over 80 as good credit risks and scores under 49 as bad credit risks.
+Experian marks scores over 76 as low risk and under 25 as high or medium high risks.

-Once you gain business credit, you should protect your score and actively work to increase your rating.
-This can make it easier to get credit for future growth.
+Once you gain business credit, you should protect your score and actively work to increase your rating to make it easier to get credit for future growth.
 Many of the strategies for improving your business credit score are similar to those used to increase personal credit scores.
-Here are some of our top tips:

-Make your repayments on time.
+- Make your payments on time.
 In addition to resulting in costly late fees, late payments can lower your score.
-Consider setting up automatic payments to ensure you don’t miss paying your bills.
+Consider setting up automatic payments to ensure you don’t miss paying bills.

-Use credit opportunities to build your score.
+- Use credit opportunities to build your score.
 If you do not use credit, then you will have a short credit history and possibly a low score.
-So, avoiding credit altogether can be counterproductive.
-When your company is starting out, proactively obtain credit and pay it off so that you can access additional credit for an unexpected emergency or growth opportunity.
+Avoiding credit can be counterproductive.
+When your company is starting out, proactively obtain credit and pay it off so that you can access additional credit for an emergency or unexpected growth opportunity.

-Review your business credit report regularly.
-Dun & Bradstreet, Equifax, and Experian are the three major companies that provide business credit scores.
-Occasionally errors can be made that lower your score so be sure to contact them if you see an anomaly.
+- Review your business credit report regularly with Dun & Bradstreet, Equifax, and Experian, which are the three major companies that provide business credit scores.
+Similar to personal credit reports, occasionally, errors can be made that lower your score so be sure to contact them if you see an anomaly.

-Monitor your credit utilisation ratio.
-This is the amount of credit used versus the amount available.
-For example, if you have a business credit card with a £10,000 limit and you carry a £1,000 balance, then your credit utilisation ratio is 10%.
-ClearScore recommends a ratio that is lower than 30 percent.
+- Monitor your credit utilisation ratio, which is the amount of credit used versus the amount available.
+For example, if you have a business credit card with a $10,000 limit and you carry a $1,000 balance, then your credit utilisation ratio is 10%.

 Many business owners assume that debt is something to avoid when starting and running a business.
 However, wisely investing money in your business can help you establish a credit history that will improve your business credit score.
 By proactively managing and growing your business credit score you can access credit more easily and quickly, which can help you grow your company.